Komonodrg-portfolio/---N---CCNP_Labs/README.md

 <img src="images/Page1.png" width="800"/>

+---

-### Prerequisites
+## ⚙️ Prerequisites

-Please view my [EVE-NG setup tutorial](https://github.com/Komonodrg-portfolio/---N---Home_Lab_Networking) for lab environment setup.
+Please view my [EVE-NG setup tutorial](https://github.com/Komonodrg-portfolio/---N---Home_Lab_Networking) for lab environment setup. <br>

 For L3 (Router) and L2 (Switch) files, there are 2 main flavors commonly used:
 - IOL (contains less features, but requires less system resources to run allowing more nodes to run successfully)
 - vIOS (more feature rich, requiring more system resources to run)